TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                         "default": "null"
                     },
                     "shape_fixed": {
-                        "description": "Name of a fixed marker shape to be use for all markers", "type": "string",
+                        "description": "Name of a single fixed shape to be used for all markers", "type": "string",
                         "default": "cross"
                     },
                     "shape_gr_dict": {
-                        "description": "TODO",
-                        "type": "string",
+                        "description": "JSON string specifying a custom dictionary for group shapes", "type": "string",
                         "default": ""
                     },